caasted/multi-user-blog/README.md

 # multi-user-blog

 This application has been developed as part of Udacity's Full Stack Web Developer Nanodegree.
 It uses Google App Engine to serve a web application that allows multiple users to make, edit, and delete blog entries as well as add, edit, and delete comments on the blog entries.
-A working instance can be found at https://multi-user-blog-145122.appspot.com/

 ## Quickstart